DannyHr/SoftUni-OOP-Teamwork-Project---Team-Allied-Tion-/README.md

 - Integrate the main menu in project.
 - Make a player type selection page.
 - Attack and Heal methods of players and creatures.

+Add to the list, if you remember something else